NelsonPython/tuningGuides/OpenVino.md

 ### Visualization of the Inference Results

-### <a id="inpage-nav-4-7"></a>

 <img alt="" height="134" src="/content/dam/develop/external/us/en/images/openvino-code8.jpg" width="950"/>

-###

-<a id="_MON_1686429488"></a>

 <img alt="Open Vino Horse" height="375" src="/content/dam/develop/external/us/en/images/openvino-horse.jpg" width="500"/>

 Figure 4.
 Image example

-## <a id="_Toc79259934"></a>Practice Post-Training Optimization Tool<a id="inpage-nav-5"></a>
+## Practice Post-Training Optimization Tool (POT)

-Post-training Optimization Tool (POT) is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, liked post-training quantization.
+POT is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, liked post-training quantization.
 Therefore, the tool does not require a training dataset or a pipeline.
 To apply post-training algorithms from the POT, you need:

 - A full precision model, FP32 or FP16, converted into the OpenVINO&trade; Intermediate Representation (IR) format

 - A representative calibration dataset of data samples representing a use case scenario, for example, 300 images

 The tool is aimed to fully automate the model transformation process without changing the model structure.
-The POT is available only in the Intel&reg; Distribution of OpenVINO&trade; toolkit and is not open sourced.
+The POT is available only in the Intel&reg; Distribution of OpenVINO&trade; toolkit.
 For details about the low-precision flow in OpenVINO&trade;, see the <a href="https://docs.openvinotoolkit.org/latest/pot_docs_LowPrecisionOptimizationGuide.html">Low Precision Optimization Guide</a>.

 Post-training Optimization Tool includes a standalone command-line tool and a Python* API that provide the following key features: